fahadanwaar/django-save-by-attributes/README.md

 # djangosavebyattributes

 djangosavebyattributes is a Python library for assisting models in saving attributes based on hash which is mapped on attributes of a model on Django ORM.
 The Project aims to save only attributes which are given as dict_hash.
+Only those attributes would be saved which are given in the hash.

 ## Installation